PrimisAI/nexus/SECURITY.md

 ## Supported Versions

 We support and patch the latest release.
-Older versions are not maintained.
+Older versions will not be maintained.

 ## Reporting